FAQ for Twitter Demetricator

 Q: What about software updates?

 A: Users of Chrome will get my updates automatically within 5 hours of posting them.
-I’m not sure how long Firefox takes.
+I believe Firefox can take up to 24 hours for automatic updates.
 On Tampermonkey, you may need to set Script Update under Settings to something other than ‘never’ — (e.g. try Every Day).

 Q: When I install Twitter Demetricator on Chrome/Firefox or using Tampermonkey, it says it can “modify my data” on Twitter and “read my browsing history.”
 What’s up with that?